Skip to main content

 When to use it

 To check whether strings like phone numbers and emails match a rule, or to pull specific fragments out of a long text.
-Matches update live as you edit the pattern.
+Matches update as you edit the pattern.

 How it works

 Type the pattern in the top input, then toggle g · i · m · s · u · y as flags.
-The right pane highlights live.
+The right pane highlights matches.
 The pill row below offers common patterns (phone, email, IPv4, etc.) — click one and tweak from there.

 Common pitfalls